 The project must be clearly defined, its methodology relevant to the task, and its timetable reasonable.
 Novelty and originality are also of interest and apply in relation to both the research community and practice.
 As part of this criterion, the project’s feasibility is also assessed, meaning whether or not it is likely that the project can in fact be completed according to plan.

 Relevance is assessed in relation to the purpose of the Foundation.
 It must be possible to utilize the anticipated results and they must be potentially useful for operators in the construction and real estate sector, and ultimately for society as a whole.

 It should be clear that the applicant has access to competent supervision and an excellent research environment.
 By this, the Foundation means a creative and versatile environment where researchers with different focuses can share ideas, and where the right conditions exist for the student to create networks, both locally and internationally.

 The assessment of applications also looks at whether the application concerns a current holder of a scholarship from the Foundation for a research project.
 Doctoral students who are actively engaged in their postgraduate studies, are compliant with their reporting requirements to the Foundation, and who lack any other form of funding, may be granted a scholarship for a number of years up until completion of their degree.
 However, there is a maximum time limit equivalent to four years of full-time study.

-The Board of Directors meets in the spring and, based on the assessments already made, usually decides to grant a total of approximately ten scholarships.
+The Board of Directors meets in the spring and, based on the assessments already made, usually decides to grant a total of approximately ten to fifteen scholarships.